If you do not find the answer to your question below, please call our customer service line during our office hours at:

 Why do you charge for recordings?
 Isn't the Smithsonian a public institution?

-How can I support Smithsonian Folkways Recordings?
+How can I support the non-profit mission of Smithsonian Folkways Recordings?

 How does Smithsonian Folkways compensate artists?